Ask Chef Dennis

 • olive oil

-Do I have to use Chicken Thighs to make Creamy Tuscan Chicken?
+Do I have to use Chicken Thighs?

 No, you don’t.
-You can use boneless skinless chicken breasts or a whole cut-up chicken instead of just thighs.
+You can use boneless, skinless chicken breasts or a whole cut-up chicken instead of just thighs.
 The process is the same as long as you leave the skin on.
 Either way, you make it, my creamy Tuscan chicken recipe is a keeper!

 Can I make substitutions in this dish?